 Please read this whole article since there are specific differences between non-fiction and fiction proposals.
 Some of the information is repetitive so that our guidelines are clear.
 (Note how we just repeated something already!)

 Do not send the same proposal to all of us in the agency at the same time.
 We tend to talk to each other so a writer who spams all of us would be considered unprofessional.

 If we are interested in your project, we will be in contact within twelve weeks or sooner.
 If we do not think your project is something we can represent, we may or may not be in contact, depending on our current workload.
 If you sent an e-mail proposal and don’t hear from us within 90 days, you can assume we are not going to pursue your project.
-If you send a hard copy proposal and include a self-addressed stamped envelope (SASE) we guarantees you will receive a response.
+If you send a hard copy proposal and include a self-addressed stamped envelope (SASE) we guarantee you will receive a response.
 [This “response” is not necessarily a critique or a detailed review.
 It may be a simple “no thank you.”]

 Hard copy: If you send a hard copy proposal please include a SASE (self-addressed-stamped-envelope) or you will not get a reply.
 However, if you do send a hard copy proposal and a SASE you will receive a response.
 [This “response” is not necessarily a critique or a detailed review.
 It may be a simple “no thank you.”]
 Save money by only sending a regular #10 envelope with a stamp on it, not an 8 1/2″ by 11″ envelope.
 Just an envelope with a stamp into which we can place one sheet of paper.